Luna-Klatzer/docs_openhiven.py/source/hivenclient.rst

       Inherited by :ref:`BotClient<BotClient>` and :ref:`UserClient<UserClient>`

       :param str token: Token for the interaction with Hiven.
-      :param bool restart: If set to True will automatically restar the websocket once if an error occured while running.
+      :param bool restart: If set to True will automatically restart the websocket once if an error occurred while running.
 Defaults to :class:`False`
       :param str client_type:  Automatically set if UserClient or BotClient is used.
                            Defaults to `BotClient` and will be automatically set if using BotClient or UserClient
       :param event_handler: Event Handler Class that will be used to trigger events!
                            Creates a new EventHandler on Default
       :type event_handler: :class:`openhivenpy.events.EventHandler`
-      :param int heartbeat: Hearbeat interval for sending a lifesignal to Hiven.
+      :param int heartbeat: Heartbeat interval for sending a lifesignal to Hiven.
                            Defaults to :class:`30000` (in milliseconds)
       :param bool log_ws_output: If set to :class:`True`, the websocket will log automatically all incoming json data.
 Can provide even more insight to the